Skip to content

 As a 70s rock music authority I`ve included vinyl records as part of my listening for decades.
 I`m into other media for listening as well of course right through to today Stereophonics, Twenty One Pilots etc..
 Just to let you know I`m no dinosaur.

 Match quality with quality to get the best performance from a hi-fi system.
 This means getting the best quality record deck set up you can afford in the first instance, then consider the amplifier and speakers, i.e. rubbish in means rubbish out!
-Tag: love vinyl recordings
+As I have said elsewhere, you cannot make a sink purse from a sow `s ear.
+Tag: vinyl recordings

 Quality record decks often have belt driven turntables, but some are direct drive.
 If looking for a second hand deck here two things to immediately check.
 If belt driven is the belt stretched?
 No problem if it can still be replaced.
 When the turntable turns is there any spindle related noise, i.e. rumble “drag”?
 Anything that creates a vibration will have a poor effect objectively.